hemidactylus/mlops-speedrun-spamclassifier/README.md

 #### Offline repository for features 1

-Our data engineers want to keep all offline data in one place: for this, they choose to use Feast.
+Our data engineers want to keep all offline ML-related data in one place: for this, they choose to use [Feast](https://feast.dev/).
 There will be a source for labels, and one for the features.
 The key used to join the two tables will be the SMS id.

 > To keep things simple Feast will use the local, file-based offline store,